Cost of living · Tacoma, Washington · 2026

 What Salary Do You Need to Live Comfortably in Tacoma?

-To live comfortably in Tacoma, you'll need to earn around $118,122 a year, which works out to roughly $9,843 in monthly take-home pay.
-That's not a luxury budget.
-The 50/30/20 framework sits underneath that number, meaning your needs are covered, you're putting something into savings each month, and you have room for discretionary spending without sweating every purchase.
-It's a livable life, not an extravagant one.
+To live comfortably in Tacoma, you'll need to earn $117,425 a year, which works out to $9,785 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your core needs are covered, you're putting something toward savings, and you have real discretionary spending, not just a roof and ramen.

 Cost of Living Breakdown